 An absolutely amazing hand colored 6th plate daguerreotype, circa 1857 of Lillia Babbitt Hyde and her mother, Rebecca McDuffie Babbitt by famous American Daguerreian and “Gotham’s finest” Jeremiah Gurney.
 In its original case with deteriorated original and replacement seals removed by me to remove oils under its original glass from damaging daguerreotype.
 Gurney's works appear in the Metropolitan Museum of Art and the Getty.
 Thanks for looking.

 Jeremiah Gurney was born in New York State and moved to New York City to work in the jewelry trade.
 He was among the earliest of the city's residents to learn the daguerreotype process and in 1840 opened one of the first portrait galleries on Broadway.
-Blessed with remarkable technical skills, Gurney created tonally delicate, startlingly three-dimensional portraits such as this study of two sisters.
+Blessed with remarkable technical skills, Gurney created tonally delicate, startlingly three-dimensional portraits.
 His clientele were New York's cultural elite, not the political and entertainment world catered to by his more illustrious colleague, Mathew B. Brady.
 Gurney effortlessly established himself, not by soliciting portraits of public figures but simply by producing the finest daguerreotypes in Gotham.

 Keywords:349 Broadway NYC, 4th, Gurney, Gurney Daguerreotype, Gurney daguerreotype of Lillian Babbitt Hyde, J, J Gurney 6th Plate Daguerreotype, J Gurney 6th Plate","349 Broadway NYC","Gurney Daguerreotype","Jeremiah Gurney","J Gurney Daguerreotype, J Gurney Daguerreotype, Jeremiah Gurney, Lillian Babbitt, Lillian Babbitt Hyde